micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-_And whoever falls on this Stone will be broken to pieces, but he on whom It falls will be crushed to powder [and It will_ _winnow him_, _scattering him like dust]_.
+And whoever falls on this Stone will be broken to pieces, but he on whom It falls will be crushed to powder [and It will winnow him, scattering him like dust].